 Well-equipped computer laboratories are provided for students during and after classes and laboratories.
 The menu of software systems available for design, analysis and synthesis tasks in classes, laboratories, senior projects and courses in other parts of campus is determined by what the faculty members teach in all of their courses.
 Each student must complete a teambased extensive senior project focused on a real-world problem that requires specification, design, analysis and synthesis as the problem-solving process is utilized.
 Faculty members serve as close advisors and monitor each student's progress.
-Additionally, each student must complete a summer professional training program in order to graduate.
+Additionally, each student must complete a professional training program extending for at least 16 weeks, completed over two summer terms.
 Many employers participate in this valuable experience.